jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - its a much better way to organize our code
 - we now have a function that can be passed down to a child Component as `props`

+This concept of passing a function down to a child Component where the function is being executed in the parent scope.
+This is how we pass values from a child to oa parent and a concept knows as `lifting state`.

 <hr>